Azure/azure-quickstart-templates/101-vm-simpleUbuntu/GettingStarted-ubuntu.md

 As you can see, it's running.
 Go grab a cup of coffee, have some fresh air and I'm sure that before you come back you will have your Virtual Machine ready.

-And there we go, our deploy is Succeeded:
+And there we go, the deployment is succeeded:

 ![Screen](./images/azdeploy2.png)